 Several factors affect the average cost of tree stump removal and stump grinding services.
 Size is an important factor in the cost of stump removal because a large stump will have an equally large root system.
 The stump diameter, soil conditions and other factors may also affect the overall cost.

-Removal vs. grinding
+Stump removal vs. stump grinding

-Most tree stump companies provide quotes based on the diameter of the tree.
+Most tree stump removal professionals provide quotes for both stump removal and stump grinding based on the diameter of the tree.
 Tree roots are measured at their widest points to gauge the size of the stump below the surface.
-Some companies’ cost per inch includes clean-up costs, while other companies charge additional fees to clean up the site.
+Some companies’ cost per inch includes cleanup costs, while other companies charge additional fees to clean up the site.
 Stump Pros in Canton, Massachusetts, offers stump grinding services starting at $4 per inch, which includes blow-off services for the remaining wood chips.

 Cost per stump

 The more stumps to be removed at one site, the lower the average cost per stump.
 For example, a company that charges $150 for one stump may charge only $75 for each additional stump because the equipment and labor is already on hand.
 Hernandez Tree Service in Plano, Texas, charges $100-$150 for grinding each individual tree stump.
 If you have a lot of stumps, a service could quote you an hourly rate for the service, which should be about $150 per hour.